 The level and ambit of insurance cover required must be ascertained directly from the insurers.
 Any requirements of the insurance, such as the need for staff training, should be complied with.
-Insurers should be updated when a pupil is newly diagnosed, if a pupil's condition changes resulting in extra support needs, or if a pupil with a medical condition leaves the Academy.
+Insurers should be updated when a pupil is newly diagnosed, if a pupil's condition changes resulting in extra support needs, or if a pupil with a medical condition leaves St Chads CE Nursery and Infant School.